abramenal/cypress-file-upload/README.md

 Here is step-by-step guide:

-1. Check [Caveats](#caveats) – maybe there is a tricky thing about exactly your setup
+1. Check [Caveats](#caveats) - maybe there is a tricky thing about exactly your setup
 1. Submit the issue and let us know about you problem
 1. In case you're using a file with encoding and/or extension that is not yet supported by Cypress, make sure you've tried to explicitly set the `encoding` property (see [API](#api))
 1. Comment your issue describing what happened after you've set the `encoding`

+## I want to contribute

+You have an idea of improvement, or some bugfix, or even a small typo fix?
+That's :cool:!

+We really appreciate that and try to share ideas and best practices.
+Make sure to check out [CONTRIBUTING.MD](./CONTRIBUTING.MD) before start!

+Have something on your mind?
+Drop an issue or a message in [Discussions](https://github.com/abramenal/cypress-file-upload/discussions).

 ## Contributors